carmargut/dynamic-pricer-service/README.md

 ### Custom exceptions and REST error codes integration

-I implemented a custom exception system and integrated it with the REST error code format.
-Although this introduces some coupling between the domain layer and the REST protocol, I found it to be a suitable approach for this project.
-This solution enhances error visibility during manual testing, providing clear feedback on the types of errors found.
+I implemented a custom exception system tailored to the needs of the application, allowing for clear separation of concerns while providing detailed error handling.
+The custom exceptions are designed to be flexible, enabling the encapsulation of various business and validation rules at the domain level.

 ### Technologies used